ratpack/ratpack/ratpack-manual/src/content/chapters/16-testing.md

 # Testing Ratpack applications

 Ratpack provides testing support, both at the functional and unit level.
-The `ratpack-test` library contains the core support, and `ratpack-test-groovy` provides convenient Groovy extensions.
+The `ratpack-test` library contains the core support, and `ratpack-groovy-test` provides convenient Groovy extensions.

 Note: The `ratpack` and `ratpack-groovy` Gradle plugins auto configure these libraries to be added to the test classpath.